Unpaid Overtime Class Actions in Tennessee

 While federal law requires most employers to provide overtime pay when an employee works more than 40 hours per week, they sometimes misclassify workers as exempt from overtime rules.
 Sometimes, it’s intentional.
 Other times, employers simply don’t understand the rules.
 In either case, the net result is workers not being paid fairly for their extra labor.

 Unfortunately, getting compensation for unpaid overtime is often a challenge.
 One solution is for employees to band together in a class-action lawsuit to find justice.
-If you suspect you’ve been denied overtime pay, contact the Employment and Consumer Law Group as soon as possible.
+If you suspect you’ve been denied overtime pay, contact the Employment and Commerce Law Group as soon as possible.
 Our Tennessee lawyers exclusively work on unpaid overtime cases and related issues, giving us in-depth knowledge and experience you won’t find at other firms.
 To learn more about our services, contact our Nashville office for a free initial consultation.